MBRobertson/mbr9-compx341-a3-toolchain/README.md

 Testing api that gets and sets are called appropriate amounts Also need to check that databse isn't updated when passed bad data

+FVT to check that data is fetched without error
+(Opted out of fvt for setting data, as we do not currently have testing/staging database, this means tests override current data)